Aftermath of the Afghanistan War (2001–2021): Formation of the Taliban government and international recognition

 Taliban militants at a market in Kabul, September 2021.
 A vendor selling Islamic Emirate apparel can be seen.

 On 7 September 2021, an interim government headed by Mohammad Hassan Akhund as Prime Minister was declared by the Taliban.
 The Taliban also requested to send a new envoy to the UN to represent Afghanistan in the future.
 If accepted, it would be a milestone towards international recognition.
 This, however, appears unlikely due to the economic collapse and political infighting that soon engulfed the recently reestablished emirate.

 According to a Human Rights Watch report released in November 2021, the Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months since the takeover in just the four provinces of Ghazni, Helmand, Kandahar, and Kunduz.
 According to the report, the Taliban identified targets for arrest and execution through intelligence operations and access to employment records that were left behind.
 Former members of the security forces were also killed by the Taliban within days of registering with them to receive a letter guaranteeing their safety.

 Republican insurgency

-On 17 August 2021, Vice President Amrullah Saleh, citing provisions of the Constitution of Afghanistan, declared himself President of Afghanistan from a base of operations in the Panjshir Valley, which had not been taken by Taliban forces, and vowed to continue military operations against the Taliban from there.
+On 17 August 2021, Vice President Amrullah Saleh, citing provisions of the Constitution of Afghanistan, declared himself President of Afghanistan after Ashraf Ghani fled Afghanistan, from a base of operations in the Panjshir Valley, which had not been taken by Taliban forces, and vowed to continue military operations against the Taliban from there.
 His claim to the presidency was endorsed by Ahmad Massoud and Islamic Republic of Afghanistan Minister of Defence Bismillah Khan Mohammadi.
 The Panjshir-based resistance recaptured the provincial capital of Charikar on 17 August 2021.
-By 6 September the Taliban had regained control over most of the valley, but armed resistance continued in the upper valleys.
+By 6 September the Taliban had gained control over most of the valley, but armed resistance continued in the upper valleys.
 Clashes in the valley mostly ceased by mid-September.
 The leaders of the resistance, Saleh and Massoud reportedly fled to neighboring Tajikistan in late September.